Workbench-Build/workbook/docs/index.md

 - Recognize and reward community contributors
 - Governance and governance minimization

+It's very very important, esp in the early days, that you curate a strong group of value aligned members.
+They set the foundation for the rest of the project's evolution.

+How to community:

+- have a clear direction with strong goals (meme)
+- curate members (onboarding)
+- ensure that everyone know what the DAO is about and how to participate to move towards the DAO's goals (user guides and content marketing)

+This will be hard.
+It will take a long time.
+It will test your patience.
+Good luck!
 Governance is hard.

 This section will talk about why you might need governance (managing shared resources) and the tools you might use to do so (Snapshot, dApps, etc..).